Last updated: 28 February 2022

 The comic was accompanied by commentary from Nasser and Heba (translated from Arabic): ‘Ancient Egypt in Western museums can be seen as an orphaned culture, a concept not a culture, frozen in time and place isolated from Egypt's later history layers.
 Thus, foreign visitors - when asked - tend to be disinterested in Egypt's later history and assume modern communities are disengaged from its past.
 What do you all think?
 How do you think this can be resolved?’

 ‘More information on this statue can be found here. @NtlMuseumsScot has been taking thoughtful and active measures to increase the representation of modern Egypt's people and places within their ancient Egypt gallery through digital media.
-You can watch one of the films on display here’ [see below for more on this film].
+You can watch one of the films on display here’

 Another comic was inspired by May Hossam’s identification of the wooden statuette of a woman in the NMS collection with the legendary Egyptian singer Um Kulthum.
 While addressing the statuette’s removal as part of the distribution of artefacts from John Garstang’s University of Liverpool excavations at Beni Hassan, it also re-Egyptianizes the statuette by presenting it within a thoroughly Egyptian frame of reference.